BMcGinn-Dev/FetchTakeHomeAssignment/README.md

 - I used a virtual env for my installs imports.
 I recommend you do the same, however if you want to install locally I suppose you could.
 - Run _**pip install -r requirements.txt**_ , if the versionings happen to haved updated:
   - Navigate to env or path you aim to install packages at and run _**pip install PyYAML, requests**_
-- Ensure the file path of the YAML file is correct
+- Ensure the file path of the YAML file is correct (line 88)
 - Save file and run _**python SiteReliability.py**_ from the terminal

 As shown in the console, press Cntrl+C to terminate the program.